Because we must help the simple-minded, here are the famous FAQ, or Frequently Asked Questions. Or AQPA or Answers to Questions

 Yes, but not with you.

 To protect the places I only share or trade with people I really know.
 Today places are traded, traded, shared and even sold.
-It seems that the real essence of “exploration” seems to have been lost.

 Because of this, I have seen places that were abandoned years ago, turned into ruins in a matter of weeks.